jaimiles23/leetCode/README.md

 * _Auxillary files_: may entail speed test comparisons of solutions and log files.
 All auxillary files start with the prefix "x_"

 ## Languages:
-1. **Python** Python is the first language I learned.
-I did all of my initial projects in Python as I learned other programming concepts.
+1. **Python** is the first language I learned.
+Thus far, all solutions have been submitted in Python as I practice other programming concepts.